Salman Khan: 2000–2009: Sporadic success

+2010–2017: Superstardom

-In his next film, Dabangg, Khan played the role of a fearless cop with comic effect in the film.
+Khan's first release of 2010 was Anil Sharma's film Veer.
+In his second release of 2010, Dabangg, Khan played the role of a fearless cop with comic effect in the film.
 The film was noted by the Economic Times as being remarkable for its commercial success, despite having an "accent on inanity..." and "...complete incoherence in terms of plot and credibility."
 The Times also noted industry experts attributed the popularity of the film to Khan's presence, stating that they "ascribe its allure to the star charisma of Salman Khan, who has managed to carry off the over-the-top articulation of Chulbul Pandey with unbridled enthusiasm and zeal."

 Dabangg won several awards, including the National Film Award for Best Popular Film Providing Wholesome Entertainment.
 It was later remade in Tamil and Telugu.
 The film was produced by his brother Arbaaz Khan.
 It was reported by the Hindustan Times that the film opened to full houses across the country.
 Khan received a Star Screen Award for Best Actor and a Stardust Award for Star of the Year – Male for his performance.
 He was also nominated for his sixth Filmfare Award for Best Actor.
 Anupama Chopra from NDTV wrote about his performance: "It's the role of a lifetime and Salman Khan bites into it like a starving man devours a feast.
 He inhabits it fully, strutting and swaggering and even, spoofing himself."

-Khan's first release of 2011 was Ready.
+Khan's first release of 2011 was Ready (a remake of the 2008 Telugu film of the same name).
 Ready held a record for being the second highest grossing Bollywood film of 2011.
 He next appeared in Bodyguard, a remake of the 2010 Malayalam film of the same name.
 The film was not well received by critics, though it became India's highest-earning film of the year.

 Khan's first release of 2012 was Ek Tha Tiger where he starred opposite Katrina Kaif and acted as an Indian spy.
-The film garnered positive reactions from critics whilst opening to extremely strong box office collections.
+The film garnered positive reactions from critics while opening to extremely strong box office collections.
 The film marks his first association with Yash Raj Films.

-Khan releases Dabangg 2, the sequel of Dabangg, in 2012 under the production of Arbaaz Khan.
+Khan starred in Dabangg 2, the sequel of Dabangg, in 2012 under the production of Arbaaz Khan.
 Dabangg 2 eventually emerged as a huge financial success with revenues of ₹2.5 billion globally.

-After a one-year gap, Khan's first release of 2014 was Jai Ho which he starred in opposite Daisy Shah.
+After a one-year gap, Khan's first release of 2014 was Jai Ho (an official remake of the 2006 Telugu film Stalin), which he starred in opposite Daisy Shah.
+Movie became another Hit Film for Salman khan.
 His second release, Kick, a remake of a Telugu film has entered the Rs.
 2 billion club in India on Eid.
 He also sang the "Hangover" song from the movie.